-San Manuel Indian Bingo and Casino v.
-National Labor Relations Board (No. 05-1392) - On September 30, 2005, the National Labor Relations Board issued a decision and order finalizing its earlier May 2004 ruling that held that the National Labor Relations Act (NLRA) applies to tribal businesses on tribal lands.
+SAN MANUEL INDIAN BINGO AND CASINO V. NATIONAL LABOR RELATIONS BOARD (No. 05-1392) - On September 30, 2005, the National Labor Relations Board issued a decision and order finalizing its earlier May 2004 ruling that held that the National Labor Relations Act (NLRA) applies to tribal businesses on tribal lands.
 The NLRA generally exempts governmental employers from the provisions of the NLRA on collective bargaining, etc. The Board departed from longstanding precedent and created a new doctrine not found in the statute - that tribal government "commercial" activities are subject to the NLRA, while "traditional" governmental activities are not.

 The San Manuel Band of Mission Indians filed a petition for review in the U.S. Court of Appeals for the D.C.
 Circuit on October 6, 2005.
 The Tribe's opening brief was filed on March 21, 2006.
 The Tribal Supreme Court Project, in close coordination with the Tribe's attorneys and attorneys throughout Indian country, has prepared a tribal amicus brief which argues: (1) the Board's new interpretation is inconsistent with the historical context of the NLRA and with established rules that safeguard tribal self-government; and (2) the Board's new construction is unworkable and would, if accepted, abrogate tribal sovereignty.
 The tribal amicus brief was filed on April 7, 2006.
-The NLRB filed their response brief on June 5, 2005.
+The NLRB filed their response brief on June 5, 2005, and the Tribe filed its reply brief on August 4, 2006.
+At present, no date for oral argument has been set.

 CARCIERI V. NORTON (No. 03-2647) - On September 13, 2005, the U.S. Court of Appeals for the First Circuit announced its decision in response to the State of Rhode Island's petition for rehearing or rehearing en banc.
 The court had directed the parties to provide supplemental briefing on two issues: (1) whether the provisions of the Indian Reorganization Act ("IRA") apply to the Narragansett Tribe (federally recognized in 1983); and (2) if additional land were taken into trust on behalf of the Narragansetts, whether the trust must be restricted to preserve Rhode Island's civil and criminal laws and jurisdiction.

-The First Circuit granted the petition for rehearing and issued a new panel opinion in which the court, once again, rejected the state's argument that the IRA does not apply to any tribe that was not "now under federal jurisdiction" in 1934.
+In granting the petition for rehearing, the First Circuit issued a new panel opinion in which the court, once again, rejected the state's argument that the IRA does not apply to any tribe that was not "now under federal jurisdiction" in 1934.
 A significant number of tribes could have been hurt by the opposite ruling.
 Second, the court, once again, rejected the broad arguments that Section 5 is an unconstitutional delegation of legislative authority and that taking land into trust diminishes state sovereignty in violation of the Tenth Amendment, the Enclave Clause, and the Admissions Clause, and exceeds the authority of Congress under the Indian Commerce Clause of the U.S. Constitution.

 The Tribal Supreme Court Project coordinated the writing of amicus briefs in the case with the attorneys for the Narragansett Indian Tribe and the United States throughout the appeals process.
-NCAI was represented pro bono by Ian Gershengorn and Sam Hirsh of Jenner & Block and Riyaz Kanji of Kanji &
+NCAI was represented pro bono by Ian Gershengorn and Sam Hirsh of Jenner & Block and Riyaz Kanji of Kanji & Katzen.

-Katzen.
 This case is an important victory for Indian tribes because of the significance of the IRA and the Secretary's land-to-trust authority.
-Once again, we anticipate an appeal by the State of Rhode Island.
+The State filed a petition for rehearing en banc on November 7, 2005.